 Studying abroad gives you the chance to experience a different culture, make new friends, receive a unique education, and improve your résumé.
-If you are interested in coming to the United States to study abroad, you might be wondering what to expect and how to prepare.
+If you would like to study abroad in the United States, you might be wondering what to expect and how to prepare.

 An important consideration for students who are pursuing their education in a new country is cyber security.
 Students in the United States are constantly utilizing technology for both schoolwork and social interactions.
 Those who are new to the country and unfamiliar with the latest cyber security protocols are the most vulnerable to attacks.

 In fact, due to the combination of a high-tech society and an otherwise low-risk environment, cyber crime is one of your most statistically viable risks in the United States.
 But you can dramatically reduce that risk by making smart choices that help safeguard your smartphone, computer, and other tech devices.

 Below are five cyber security tips for studying abroad in the U.S.

 Bluetooth technology is being used more frequently in the United States.
 It enhances a range of devices and services that people have integrated into their everyday routines.
 But Bluetooth has the potential of making you more vulnerable to cyber attacks.